Skip to main content

 • “Despite being a game with a relatively simple art style, this game runs awfully, and each area gave me different framerates, even while playing on lowest settings and lowered resolution.”

-• “6 - 14900k, 4090, 64 gigs RAM - game defaulted to the middle specs... set it to the max ones and the game chugs down with poor framerates often in larger areas.
+• “6 - 14900k, 4090, 64 gigs RAM - game defaulted to the middle specs.
+Set it to the max ones and the game chugs down with poor framerates often in larger areas.
 Nothing in this game graphically should require more than a toaster.
-To add, I do use a 48" gaming monitor on this rig - I would recommend you try your laptop on the high settings in any of your 'larger' maps and spin the camera.
-Maybe try using one of the FPS displays while you play it.
-I have to question if you even playtested the game.
-For reference, I just played through The Outer Worlds 2 - max settings and I don't recall having even a hiccup.”
+I would recommend trying a laptop on high settings in any of the larger maps and spinning the camera with an FPS display active.
+I have to question if the game was even play tested.
+For reference, I just played through Outer Worlds 2 on max settings and didn't have any hiccups.”

-• “I have a 3060 and I use a mini TV for my monitor, and even I'm having issues at medium graphics and no v-sync, and the enemies will hit you while you break and can't move.”
+• “I have a 3060 and I use a mini TV for my monitor, and even I'm having issues at medium graphics and no v-sync.
+The enemies will hit you while you break and can't move.”

 • music